Matzot 2023 Registration Now Open!

 Remember this is a time of rejoicing unto the Father.
 Let’s make sure we keep it that way with words of encouragement and topics of discussion that do not lead to controversy and debate.
 There is plenty of time for that in our local fellowships and other events.
 We are commanded to rejoice at the feast; we hope and trust that we will spur each other on to do that every day.
 There are usually times available for you to sign up to facilitate a round table discussion; it is important that the focus remains on topics of encouragement and rejoicing and not controversial.
 Signup sheet will be near the kitchen area all week.

 We are planning to have a marketplace available for people who would like to share their skills and products with other attendees.
-Make sure you select the option to “get more information” on the registration form if you are interested in having a table.
+Make sure you select the option to “become a vendor” on the registration form if you are interested in having a table.

 If you are a person who is gifted with working with children, there is always a big need for activities (crafts, games, etc.) for them.
 The same applies with the youth.
 We always have a great time with skits and family fun, so if you have any ideas please let us know.
 It is always so wonderful to see people pitching in with all kinds of talents.
 Please email us at firstname.lastname@example.org to let us know in advance what you have so we can try to work it into the schedule.
 One of the great things about our Mo’edim celebrations is seeing people come, bringing what they have to offer, and not just sitting back wanting to be “entertained”.